-For the elaboration of one of the exhibitions, Homenatges (Tributes), the artist asks for the participation of anyone interested in doing a ‘memory action’, by sharing a photo of an object that has a personal meaning, and that has provided guidance at some point in life.
+For the elaboration of one of the exhibition Tributes, the artist Petra Vlasman has asked for the participation of all the people interested in doing a memory action.
+It is about sharing a photo of an object that has a personal meaning, that has provided guidance at some point in life.

 THE OBJECTS THAT SURROUND US

 In these months when many of us are more at home than usual, you may have noticed that you are more in touch with things in your family environment and that these things are now taking center stage.

 Objects are an intrinsic part of our lives, coexist with us, surround us as silent partners in life, and bear witness to the events we experience.
 They hold memories or call to action.

 Objects can be something to hold on, to give comfort, hope, resilience, a purpose or a sense of connection when they are associated with an experience that has a major impact on our lives, especially in times of crisis and transition, such as war, exile, political repression, COVID-19, a loss or any shocking situation we have experienced.

 A CALL FOR CITIZEN PARTICIPATION

 In the collective exhibition ‘HOMAGE’ there are objects, with their associated stories, that the artist Petra Vlasman has been collecting after calling for citizen participation.

 Thanks to the participants who have shared the intimate vision of a part of their lives with us, this collection of tributes to important life experiences has been formed.

 This collection of images and texts from the 75 participants allowed people and objects to be found and connected in a parallel exhibition to the Dissolved exhibition.